lra/mackup/README.md

 mackup backup
 ```

-You're all set, and constantly backuped from now on.
+You're all set and constantly backuped from now on.

 Next, on any new workstation, do: